nganibaniathule/Portfolio/README.md

 "In the dynamic landscape of the banking industry, customer churn, or the loss of valued clients, has emerged as a pressing concern for financial institutions.
 As a proactive response to this challenge, our project aims to develop an effective predictive model for bank customer churn.
 The primary objective is to identify and predict potential churners among the bank's existing customer base, allowing the bank to take targeted actions to retain these customers.

 The project entails the utilization of data science and machine learning techniques to create a predictive model that can accurately flag individuals at risk of churning.
-By analyzing a diverse set of customer-related data, including transaction history, demographics, account activity, and customer interactions, we seek to uncover underlying patterns, behaviors, and factors contributing to churn.
+By analyzing a diverse set of customer-related data, including transaction history, demographics, account activity, and customer interactions, we seek to uncover underlying patterns, behaviours, and factors contributing to churn.

 The key questions we aim to address are:
 - Can we accurately predict which customers are likely to churn in the near future?
 * What features and factors are significant predictors of churn?
 + How can this predictive model be leveraged to implement retention strategies and improve overall customer satisfaction?

-Our ultimate goal is to equip banks with a predictive tool that aids in the identification of customers at risk of leaving, thereby empowering them to deploy personalized engagement and retention initiatives.
+Our ultimate goal is to equip banks with a predictive tool that aids in the identification of customers at risk of leaving.
+Thereby empowering them to deploy personalized engagement and retention initiatives.
 Through the development of this model, we aspire to not only reduce customer churn but also enhance customer relationships and financial performance in the banking sector."

 ## Data Collection